wavim/assignee/report/report.typ

 and embedded within the hero's natural flow, it avoids visual imposition.
 As scrolling commences, it transitions into a subtle overlay with soft elevation shadow, signaling a shift from introduction to action.

+Although the logo navigates to the homepage, a "navigation bar" is not present per se.
+This is due to Assignee's minimal amount of landing pages.

 === Features Section
 Following the hero, the features section leverages medium-screen asymmetry through a purposeful split: a persistent "Features" anchor sticks rigidly to the left viewport edge, while feature details scroll independently on the right.